svalinn/DAGMC/doc/usersguide/cubit_trelis_plugin.rst

 Installing the Cubit/Trelis Plugin
 ==================================

+There is a common location that store all the plugins that are available for use.
+Go to `DAGMC Plugins <http://go.wisc.edu/dagmc-trelis>`_ page and download the plugin appropriate for your operating system.

 Linux Install Instructions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Obtain the `DAGMC Plugin for Linux <http://go.wisc.edu/dagmc-trelis>`_
+Obtain the Linux pluging from the link above, the following operations should be
+performed as the root user (sudo).

-   1. unpack this tar file in the plugin directory of Trelis, e.g. /opt/Trelis-16.0/bin/plugins/
+1. unpack tar ball in /opt/Trelis-16.0/bin/plugins
-   2. make a symbolic link in the plugin directory to the dagmc plugin itself. e.g.
+2. change directory to /opt/Trelis-16.0/bin/plugins/dagmc
-      ln -s dagmc/libdagmc_export_plugin.so .
+3. Run the install.sh script: ./install.sh

 OS/X Install Instructions
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Obtain the `DAGMC Plugin for OS/X <https://drive.google.com/open?id=0B_tNonFwhOqQQkdhYWxWN1drVGM>`_
+Obtain the OS/X plugin from the link above, the following operations should be performed as the root user (sudo).

+1. If it does not already exist, create a folder called "plugins" in /Applications/Trelis-16.0/Contents/MacOS/
-   1.  unpack this tar file in the plugin directory of Trelis, e.g. /Applications/Trelis/Contents/MacOS/plugins/
+2. unpack tar ball in /Applications/Trelis-16.0/Contents/MacOS/plugins
+3. change directory to /Applications/Trelis-16.0/Contents/MacOS/plugins/dagmc
+4. Run the install.sh script: ./install.sh

 Windows Install Instructions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A plugin for Windows is currently being developed.
+A plugin for Windows is currently being developed, it will be posted to the
+above link when complete.

 Using the Plugin
 ~~~~~~~~~~~~~~~~

 Load your geometry into Cubit/Trelis following the instructions in `geometry preparation <workflow/cubit_trelis_workflow.html>`_, markup your geometry according to the workflow of your choice, for example `UWUW  <workflow/uw2.html>`_, and Imprint and Merge.
 You can now export the geometry, ready for use in simulations using
 ::

    CUBIT> export dagmc <filename> [faceting_tolerance <faceting tolerance>]